MicrosoftDocs/dynamics365smb-docs/business-central/design-details-changing-costing-methods.md

 * Standard
 * Specific

-For this to work <!--for what to work, the process we're describing here or costing in general?-->every item must be assigned to a costing method.
 For more information, see [Design Details: Costing Methods](design-details-costing-methods.md).

 ## Using Assembly Orders to Change Costing Method Assignments
 This section describes the following steps for changing the costing method assigned to an item: